ericcornelissen/svgo-action/docs/options.md

 You need to change this option based on the format of the configuration file for SVGO that you're using.
 We recommend updating your configuration file and setting this option to `2` as soon as possible.
-For more information see [this post about the v2 release](https://github.com/svg/svgo/releases/tag/v2.0.0).
+For more information see [the release notes of SVGO v2](https://github.com/svg/svgo/releases/tag/v2.0.0).

 If you're not using a configuration file it is recommended to set this option to `2`.

-> :information_source: The SVGO Action will support v1.x.x of [SVGO] as long as
-> it is not deprecated.

 ### Examples